diocantante/SQL-Project-IMDB-Dataset/README.md

 ## SQL Queries

-I have find insight using SQL and solved different question which was asked by upGrad about the dataset.
-IMDB_Analysis contains every query written with the comments and all the information regarding what we have to find is explained properly.
+I have used SQL to gain insights and answer various questions related to the IMDB dataset as requested by upGrad.
+The file IMDB_Analysis includes queries, comments, and clear instructions on the objectives to be achieved.